web-work-tools/web-work-tools.github.io/_posts/jamstack/2019-02-24-github-pages-starter-pack.md

 destination: docs
 ```

-Then add the gem and the source, also add any plugins you are using, such as in this example:
+Then add the gem and the source, also add any plugins you are using:

 ```
 source 'https://rubygems.org'